-The table overleaf shows the floorspace that would be needed at Central to accommodate a high proportion of the LGA's expected total employment growth (50% of ICT, 15% of creative industries and higher education and research and 10% of education).
-The no change in employment density and increased working from home scenarios are shown, as well as variations in these results in which Central also captures 20% of current ICT employment across the LGA and 5% of current education employment.
+The table overleaf shows the floorspace that would be needed at Central to accommodate a high proportion of the LGA's expected total employment growth (50 per cent of ICT, 15 per cent of creative industries and higher education and research, and 10 per cent of education).
+The no change in employment density and increased working from home scenarios are shown, as well as variations in these results in which Central also captures 20 per cent of current ICT employment across the LGA and five per cent of current education employment.

-Overall, these results show that around 460,000 square metres of floorspace would be able to accommodate a significant share of the LGA's growth in target sectors with no change in employment density, while around 330,000 square metres would be needed with increased working from home.
-Higher floorspace totals could accommodate a greater share for other sectors as well, or to capture some of the existing employment in target sectors and so consolidate Central's position as a major hub for these industries.
+Overall, these results show that around 400,000 square metres of floorspace would be able to accommodate a significant share of the LGA's growth in target sectors with no change in employment density, while around 280,000 square metres would be needed with increased working from home.
+Higher floorspace totals could accommodate a greater share for other sectors as well, or to capture some of the existing employment in target sectors, and so consolidate Central's position as a major hub for these industries.